gcmt/vessel.nvim/README.md

 > [!NOTE]
 > The relative positions you see by default on the left column are not the **real relative positions** you would use as a count outside the jump list window.
 This is because the list can be filtered and you could potentially see big gaps between these positions otherwise.

-> [!NOTE]
+#### Autoloding buffers

-> By default, lines cannot be displayed for files that are not loaded in memory.
+By default, lines cannot be displayed for files that are not loaded in memory.
 You'll see instead the jump file path greyed out.
 To automatically load in memory all files for which jumps exist, you can set the [lazy_load_buffers](#lazy_load_buffers) option to `false`, or use the provided mappings `r`, `R` and `W` to load the files as necessary.
 If you decide to disable lazy loading, have also a look at the [jumps.autoload_filter](#jumpsautoload_filter) option as it might help limiting the files that get automatically loaded in memory.

 ### Buffer List Window